falasi/falasi.github.io/_posts/2020-10-09-My-OSCP-Journey-from-the-cloud.md

 ## Tunneling BurpSuite Over SSH

 To route web traffic through Burp Suite and over SSH, you can use SSH’s dynamic port forwarding feature.
 This sets up a SOCKS proxy on your local machine, allowing you to forward traffic securely through the VPS.
+Use Dynamic SOCKS Proxy `-D` when you need to route various types of traffic (web browsing, email, etc.) through a single SSH connection, similar to how a VPN would work.
+The SOCKS proxy allows you to specify multiple destinations (dynamic routing).

 ### Step 1.
 Establish an SSH connection